piripinui/kafka-node-red/README.md

 ## uuid-injector

-This node creates a UUID and injects into the received message in the specified location using a JSON path string defined in the node's editor inside Node-RED.
+This node creates a UUID and uses it to update a defined property in the received message.
+The location of the property is described by a JSON path string defined in the node's editor inside Node-RED.